ietf-wg-ntp/draft-ietf-ntp-nts-keyexchange-pool/draft-venhoek-nts-pool.md

 ## Authenticating the pool to time sources {#poolauth}

 Allowing arbitrary clients to keep connections alive for more that a single request-response interaction could open up the server to denial of service due to resource exhaustion.
-To prevent this, a pool wishing to use the keep alive functionality MUST authenticate itself to the time source using a TLS Client Authentication as defined in {{RFC8446}}.
-Time sources MUST check that this authentication was successful, and that the requestor is on the list of requestors allowed to use the keep alive mechanism.
+To prevent this, a pool wishing to use the keep alive functionality MUST authenticate itself to the time source using an Authentication Token record ({{authentication}}).
+Time sources MUST check that the content of the Authentication Token record matches the authentication string of a client that is on the list of requestors allowed to use the keep alive mechanism.
 By default, the list of requestors allowed to use the keep alive mechanism MUST be empty

 Furthermore, time sources MAY choose to also restrict the Fixed Key, Supported Next Protocol List and Supported Algorithm List to authenticated clients.
 If this choice is made, it is suggested that the server treat these records as unrecognized critical records on unauthenticated client's connections.